vasildakov/speedy/README.md

 $array = json_decode($json, true);
 ```

-### Processing the response
+### Processing the Response

-The client API always returns the raw json response received by the endpoint.
+The client API always returns the raw JSON response received from the endpoint.
-The json can be used as it is, it can be decoded to php associative array, or
+The JSON can be used as it is, decoded into a PHP associative array, or deserialized
-deserialized into model object.
+into a model object.

-Deserialization could be done in two different ways: 1) by using `serializer`, or 2) by
+Deserialization can be achieved in two different ways: 1) by using the serializer,
-decorating the original speedy client with `SpeedyModelDecorator`:
+or 2) by decorating the original Speedy client with the SpeedyModelDecorator.

 Using serializer: